-There are lots of letting agents on the High Street and online, however how do you know which to choose.
+There are lots of letting agents on the High Street and online, however how do you know which to choose?
 Boydens are members of the Association of Residential Letting Agents (ARLA).
-Members of ARLA are professionally trained and meet strict codes of conduct including the legally required redress scheme.
+All members of ARLA are professionally trained and meet strict codes of conduct including the legally required redress scheme and client money protection.